nathj07/c-pod/README.md

 ## Chef

+This repository contains a Chef cookbook (in the [chef](/chef) subdirectory) that is used to configure and setup a C-Pod and it's clients.
-This repository contains a Chef directory structure (in the [chef](/chef) subdirectory).
-You can create your own Chef cookbooks and recipes here for use with `chef-solo` either in local or remote mode.
+This cookbook (_c-pod_) is symbolically linked into a directory named `cookbooks` at the same level as the repository.
+You should create your own Chef cookbooks and recipes there (and not in the main repository).
+From there they may be used with `chef-solo` either in local or remote mode.
 Local mode is typically used when developing and testing recipes and remote mode when configuring machines with existing recipes.
 To facilitate the latter case the Kickstart process